Oclaro Is Undervalued

 One of the sectors in the optical network industry that still has solid growth is the datacenter business, where the big cloud companies are constantly adding and upgrading.

-We know this from several other companies we're following in the sector, like Finisar (OTCQB:FSNR) and Applied Optoelectronics (AAOI).
+We know this from several other companies we're following in the sector, like Finisar (FNSR) and Applied Optoelectronics (AAOI).
 The big boost, apart from the growth in the sector itself, is from upgrading towards 100G and 400G products

 Here is what the management of Finisar had to say (from Q4CC):